PASER/Simulation-INETMANET/README.md

 Simulation-INETMANET
 ====================

-Extended version of the official INETMANET with respect to routing statistics
+Extended version of the official INETMANET(https://github.com/inetmanet/inetmanet) with respect to routing statistics.